-This special track offers you the opportunity to study European and Dutch culture from one of the oldest and most beautiful cities in the Netherlands; the city of Utrecht.
+This special track offers you the opportunity to study European and Dutch culture in one of the oldest and most beautiful cities in the Netherlands: the city of Utrecht.
 During the first two weeks you will analyse Europe’s cultural pluralism and its varied identities that still exist today.
 The topics you will study will help you to understand the complicated structure of Europe.
 We will shed some light on the motives for integration as well as the obstacles on the way to European unity.
 Lectures will focus on the history, social and economic structures, culture, and current political and social debates within the wider European community.
 In light of these last topics you will go on multiple field trips related to these topics.

 Taking the alluring city of Utrecht as a starting point, this course offers students the opportunity to step into history.
-This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century, will help course participants to understand the many social, historical, religious and cultural factors that came to shape modern Europe.
+This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century, will help course participants understand the many social, historical, religious and cultural factors that came to shape modern Europe.